Sometimes you just need to “go low”. Totally juvenile depiction of Tweeter Dum in his natural habitat.

 Last week’s meeting in the Oval Office between Donald Trump and high ranking members of the russian government, in which classified information was allegedly revealed, reminds us that trusting information to someone with “loose lips” could ultimately sink ships and all of us with it.

 The Earth is the only world known so far to harbor life.
 There is nowhere else, at least in the near future, to which our species could migrate.
 Visit, yes.
 Settle, not yet.
-Like it or not, for the moment the Earth is where we make our stand. ― Carl Sagan, Pale Blue Dot: A Vision of the Human Future in Space
+Like it or not, for the moment the Earth is where we make our stand. ― Carl Sagan,

 This Earth Day, April 22, 2017, scientists, those who support their work, and those concerned about our current government’s disastrous environmental policies will gather in cities and towns worldwide in a march to bring awareness to the state of our planet and what we’re doing to it.
 I, along with thousands of others, will be marching in downtown Chicago (and doing some sketching).